department-of-veterans-affairs/caseflow/README.md

 > $ rake db:setup

 And by default, Rails will run in the development environment, which will mock out data.
+To start the application servers:

+`$ foreman start -f Procfile.dev`

+Or to run the rails server and frontend webpack server separately:

 `$ rails s`

+`$ nvm use && npm run dev`

 You can access the site at [http://localhost:3000](http://localhost:3000), which takes you to the help page.